Profirator/project-config/docs/master.md

 Is based on the NREL/Api-umbrella.
 NREL documentation is [here](https://api-umbrella.readthedocs.io/en/latest/)

 Open Data Portal (CKAN)
-Is installed, but not configured.
-Documentation can be found [here](https://fiware-ckan-extensions.rtfd.io/)
+Is installed, but not configured; service not up to avoid confusion with another deployment.
+General documentation can be found [here](https://fiware-ckan-extensions.rtfd.io/), and the dedicated CKAN documentation is [here:](https://github.com/Profirator/lubeck/blob/master/docs/CKAN%20Open%20data%20portal%20documentation.pdf)

 Wirecloud Portal
 Is installed, but not configured.
 Documentation can be found [here](https://wirecloud.rtfd.io/)